BEEN CAUGHT WITH DRUGS AT A MUSIC FESTIVAL?

 COOPERATE WITH POLICE, BUT DO NOT CONSENT

 When faced with the prospect of a strip search, it is within your rights to refuse consent, unless there is a lawful basis for the search.
-Section 31 of LEPRA highlights that not only must there be reasonable grounds to strip search but there also must be an element of ‘seriousness and urgency of circumstances which make the strip search necessary’ present.
+Section 31 of LEPRA highlights that not only must there be reasonable grounds to strip search, but there also must be an element of ‘seriousness and urgency of circumstances which make the strip search necessary’ present.
+Strip searches must not be conducted in view of a person of the opposite sex, unless it is not reasonably practicable to do otherwise.
+Additionally, strip searches do not involve examining a person's body cavities unless conducted at a police station with proper authority.

-In most cases, refusing consent to a strip search at a music festival is not an act of resisting arrest or obstructing justice, it is an assertion of your rights.
-Properly understanding and exercising these rights can safeguard against self-incrimination and ensure lawfulness of any search conducted.
+In most cases, refusing consent to a strip search at a music festival is not an act of resisting arrest or obstructing justice; it is an assertion of your rights.
+Properly understanding and exercising these rights can safeguard against self-incrimination and ensure the lawfulness of any search conducted.

-Things that can constitute a reasonable basis include search dogs indicating you have drugs or police seeing you with them or providing them to someone else.
+Things that can constitute a reasonable basis include a sniffer dog indicating you have drugs, or police seeing you with them or providing them to someone else.

 CALL A CRIMINAL DEFENCE LAWYER